kiema2001/Neisseria-gonorrheae/README.md

 Resistance to so many treatment options, including penicillin, sulphonamides, tetracycline, quinolones and macrolides (including azithromycin), as well as so-called last line options like cephalosporin, make N. gonorrhoeae a multidrug resistant organism.

 ## Problem statement
 Antimicrobial resistance poses a significant threat in the public health globally, as the spread of this AMR bacteria may lead to more challenges in the treatment of the disease cause by this bacteria.In Kenya, there has been limited genomics study that have been conducted regarding this threat of the increasing resistance of the AMR N. gonorrheae bacteria.
-A study which was done by [Kivata et al](https://ncbi.nlm.nih.gov/pmc/articles/PMC7517623/)
+A study which was done by [Kivata et al](https://ncbi.nlm.nih.gov/pmc/articles/PMC7517623/), there remains a critical gap in understanding the genetic determinants and the epidemiological implications of plasmid-mediated resistance in this bacteria. this project aims at addressing the gap by performing genome announcement of this genomic data collected in Kenya. specifically, we will investigate the prevalence, genetic diversity, and transmission dynamics of plasmid-borne resistance genes conferring penicillin and tetracyline resistance.
+## Methodology

 # Genome announcement for N. gonorrhoeae
 the sequence data for this project was obtained from NCBI SRA database, which was collected by UNITED STATES ARMY MEDICAL RESEARCH DIRECTORATE-KENYA. the accession numbers for the project are PRJNA481622 and PRJNA590515, where we fetched the data by developing a simple script;
 \\\